agnesbn/LANG_assignment5/README.md

 ## 1. Contribution
 This final project was not made in collaboration with others from the course.
 I did, however, find a lot of inspiration for how to work with the data from [this Kaggle notebook](https://www.kaggle.com/code/dariussingh/nlp-dl-language-identification).

-As mentioned in LANG_assignment4, the [`save_history()`](https://github.com/agnesbn/LANG_assignment5/blob/e0608bfa93e6d0e7654817bd1bce0d4c5dfa2473/src/language_classification.py#L100) function was inspired by one provided to us by Ross during the course.
+As mentioned in the `LANG_assignment4` README-file, the [`save_history()`](https://github.com/agnesbn/LANG_assignment5/blob/e0608bfa93e6d0e7654817bd1bce0d4c5dfa2473/src/language_classification.py#L100) function was inspired by a function provided to us by Ross during the course.

-The data comes from [Kaggle](https://www.kaggle.com/datasets/zarajamshaid/language-identification-datasst).
-The data is comprised of 22

-The data is a selection [WiLI-2018](https://www.kaggle.com/datasets/zarajamshaid/language-identification-datasst), the Wikipedia language identification benchmark dataset, and contains 235000 paragraphs of 235 languages.
-Each language in this dataset contains 1000 rows/paragraphs.

-After data selection and preprocessing I used the 22 selective languages from the original dataset Which Includes following Languages
+The data comes from the [Language Identification dataset](https://www.kaggle.com/datasets/zarajamshaid/language-identification-datasst) on Kaggle and is comprised of 22000 text examples in 22 languages.
+The data is an excert from the WiLI-2018 dataset (a much larger dataset with data from 235 languages).
+The 22 languages in the data are:
+- Arabic
+- Chinese
+- Dutch
+- English
+- Estonian
+- French
+- Hindi
+- Indonesian
+- Japanese
+- Korean
+- Latin
+- Persian
+- Portugese
+- Pushto (Pashto)
+- Romanian
+- Russian
+- Spanish
+- Swedish
+- Tamil
+- Thai
+- Turkish
+- Urdu

 ## 2. Methods
 Using the data, I wish to perform two tasks.
-Firstly, I train a neural network model to do language classification based on the data and secondly, I load the trained model and use it to do classification on completely new and unseen data.
-Thus, the order that the code is run is important – first, run the `language_classification.py` script and make sure the model is saved in `utils` and then run `language_prediction.py`.
+Firstly, I train a neural network model to do language classification based on the data and secondly, I load the trained model and use it to do classification on unseen data.
+Thus, the order that the code is run is important – first, run the `language_classification.py` script and make sure the trained model is saved in `utils` and then run `language_prediction.py`.

 ### Train language classification model
 The [`language_classification.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_classification.py) script loads and reads the input CSV.
 Before training the model, a number of clean-up functions are run: duplicate sentences are removed, nonalphanumeric characters are removed, the text is tokenised, and characters are lowered.
 To get an overview of the data after these transformations, a plot of the number of texts per language is saved.

 Then, the target labels are encoded using `LabelEncoder()` and the texts are vectorised using `CountVectorizer()`.
 Now, a train/test split is performed and the data is converted into `NumPy` arrays.
 An `EarlyStopping()` parameter is configured, so that the model will stop training, if the given metric does not improve for a given number of epochs.
 Now, the model is created, compiled and trained.
-The test data is predicted using the model and the results are saved in the form of a confusion matrix, a history plot, and a classification report.
+The test data is predicted using the model, and the results are saved in the form of a confusion matrix, a history plot, and a classification report.
 The trained model itself is also saved as a `H5`-file, so that it can be loaded and used for classification.

 ### Perform language prediction
-The [`language_prediction.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_prediction.py) script runs the same cleaning and processing functions as the `language_classification.py` script to have the data labels encoded and the texts vectorised again.
-Then, the model H5 is loaded and it is used to predict which language occurs in a given input text.
+The [`language_prediction.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_prediction.py) script runs the same cleaning and processing functions as the `language_classification.py` script in order to have the data labels encoded and the texts vectorised again.
+Then, the H5-file for the trained model is loaded and used to predict which language occurs in a given input text.
 The most likely candidate is printed in the command line and an output TXT with the prediction and the original text is saved.

 To test the script, I grabbed the first 4-5 lines from a Wikipedia page in each language.
-I decided to go with the page about the given language, i.e. the page for the "English Language" in English, for "Français" in French etc. The sources for the testing data are:
+I decided to go with the page about that given language, i.e. the page for the "English Language" in English, for "Français" in French etc. The sources for the testing data are:

 - Arabic: [https://ar.wikipedia.org/wiki/اللغة_العربية](https://ar.wikipedia.org/wiki/اللغة_العربية).
 - Chinese: [https://zh.wikipedia.org/zh-cn/汉语](https://zh.wikipedia.org/zh-cn/汉语).
     - the article is in Simplified Chinese, though the Chinese data from Kaggle seems to include both Traditional and Simplified Chinese – as far as I could tell from checking a few of the texts using a [tool to tell if a text is simplified or traditional Chinese](https://www.chineseconverter.com/en/convert/find-out-if-simplified-or-traditional-chinese).